Is recycling available at my home?

 - glass bottles and jars

-- metal cans (labels okay)
+- metal cans and aluminum foil

 Why should I recycle?

 It Reduces Waste - The average American discards 4.5 pounds of garbage every day.
 Most of this garbage ends up in landfills, where it's compacted and buried.
 It Reduces the Use of Landfill Space - Recycling means we use less landfill space, preventing the need to expand existing landfills or create new ones.